10 Home Maintenance Tips to Prepare for Winter

 Clear Out Your Gutters

-Burst pipes can be expensive to clean up and repair.
-To protect your home from water damage, you should insulate your pipes before the freezing temperature hits.
-Foam pipe insulation keeps your plumbing's interior temperature from dropping too low, and it's relatively easy to install.
+To protect your home from water damage, insulate pipes before frost arrives.
+Insulating pipes with foam insulation prevents the inside temperature from dropping too low and is relatively easy to install.

 Insulate Your Plumbing